logiccloud Control

 To prevent disk (or RAM) overflow, the logs are periodically rotated.

-mounting, the logs will be stored on the device storage.
+If the device does not support tmpfs or ramfs mounting, the logs will be stored on the device storage.
 Verbose logging can cause wear to the storage flash, resulting in irreversible flash storage damage and can ulitmately cause the device to malfunction or completely stop functioning.

 For such devices, the logs should be set to a high severity level, or completely disabled.
 If needed, the log level can temporarily be lowered for as short as possible.